thekofimensah/bestlist-vitara/README.md

 2025-08-11 16:01:26.031 13328-13328 Capacitor/Console       com.test.bestlist                    E  File: https://localhost/assets/index-DC8hrxjT.js - Line 34285 - Msg: TypeError: Failed to fetch
 2025-08-11 16:01:26.044 13328-13328 Capacitor/Console       com.test.bestlist                    E  File: https://localhost/assets/index-DC8hrxjT.js - Line 34285 - Msg: TypeError: Failed to fetch
 2025-08-11 16:01:26.057 13328-13328 Capacitor/Console       com.test.bestlist                    E  File: https://localhost/assets/index-DC8hrxjT.js - Line 34285 - Msg: TypeError: Failed to fetch

+"just now" for posts when it should say how many mins or hours

+Sign on when slow inernet, it does loading screen then login then it logs in and goes to the feed